 Create a portfolio using a Google Doc and download it as a PDF.
 You can add links to your samples, your bio, your headshot and any other relevant experience pertaining to your niche.
 Get creative and have some fun with it!

 This might not be an ideal long-term solution.
 But, in the interest of getting started as quickly as possible, with a resume in hand you can begin pitching and work on your website at the same time.

 Create a Hire Me Page on Your Website

 If you’re ready to start a website, be sure to add a Hire Me page.
 If you want to see an example, feel free to check out mine.

-In our course, Freelance Writing for Virtual Assistants, one of the six skills courses included in our VA training program, The #FullyBookedVA System, we walk you through the basics of a good writer’s website, including a Hire Me page.
+In our course, 30 Days or Less to Freelance Writing Success, we walk you through the basics of a good writer’s website, including a Hire Me page.

 Set up an online profile

 I highly recommend setting up a portfolio on a platform like Contently (free) or Authory (paid).
 It’s easy to create an account and add links to your samples or upload PDFs.

 Zina Kumok is an alum of 30 Days or Less to Freelance Writing Success and a Contently success story.
 In fact, she landed two $1,000 gigs the same way!

 This platform is definitely worth the little bit of effort when it comes to landing well-paying writing assignments!

 Pick one of the three methods above and create a portfolio for potential clients.
 And please – don’t think you have to wait until you have a super robust portfolio before you put it out there!
 Three samples will do to get started with, and you can always add more later.

 5. Market Your Writing Services on Social Media